OscarGomezGonzalezz/MERN-App-/README.md

 ---

-## Introduction
+## Description

-TODO List App with session management.
+TODO List App (MERN) with session management.
 Built using React for the frontend and Node.js for the backend with MongoDB.
 This guide covers local development, containerization with Docker, Kubernetes deployment, and HTTPS setup via Keycloak.

 ---